-Longleaf Pine and Southern Pinelands.
-Longleaf pine historically dominated Coastal Plain sites from southern Virginia to eastern Texas.
-It also occurred on sites in the Piedmont, Southern Ridge and Valley, and Southern Blue Ridge provinces (Figure 22).
+Profiles of selected rare communities: longleaf pine and southern pinelands-Longleaf pine historically dominated Coastal Plain sites from southern Virginia to eastern Texas.
+It also occurred on sites in the Piedmont, southern Ridge and Valley, and southern Blue Ridge Provinces (fig. 1.22).
 This community once covered over 40 percent of the entire region, but it has declined by more than 98 percent (Noss and others 1995).

-The community came under pressure during the mid-seventeenth century.
+The community came under pressure during the mid-17th century.
 Demand began for naval stores and then turned to timber needs.
 By the 1960s, extensive areas were harvested and converted to commercial plantations of loblolly and slash pine.
 Fire suppression and the introduction of livestock further restricted the longleaf community to a few isolated locations comprising about 5 million acres.
 At present, the majority occurs on private land.
 Much of what remains is largely degraded due to lack of proper management.